evintunador/nanogpt-lab/refactor_planning.md

     - `.initialize(cls, cfg: DataSourceConfig) -> cls`
         - eg. might require as an argument a model that is a tokenizer, meaning it has required inference type of `Union[Text, BatchedText]` and inference output `Union[TokenSequence, BatchedTokenSequence]`
-    - for de-serialization on a data source that does pre-caching, we just save the path where pre-cached data lies, hope the data is still there, and if not call `.pre-cache()` again
+    - for de-serialization on a data source that does pre-caching, we just save the path where pre-cached data lies, hope the data is still there, and if not call `.pre_cache()` again
 ### *MODELS*
 - pretty abstract in order to support weird input/output types (eg. DAGSeq2DAGSeq, tokenizers count as models, etc)
 - required methods: